IIT (BHU) Varanasi: History

 In 2003, Committees constituted by MHRD (Professors Joshi and Anand Krishnan Committees) had recommended for the conversion of the Institute into an Indian Institute of Technology (IIT).
 On 17 July 2008, the government of India issued a press release granting "In principle approval for taking over the Institute of Technology, Banaras Hindu University – a constituent unit of the Banaras Hindu University, a Central University, its conversion into an Indian Institute of Technology and integrating it with the IIT system in the country."
 The BHU Executive Council approved the proposal of the HRD ministry to convert IT-BHU to IIT (BHU) Varanasi, retaining academic and administrative ties to BHU.

 On 4 August 2010 a bill seeking to amend the Institutes of Technology Act 1961 to declare IT-BHU an IIT was introduced in the Lok Sabha by Minister of State for HRD, D. Purandeswari.
-The Lok Sabha passed The Institutes of Technology (Amendment) Act, 2011 on 24 March 2011 and the Rajya Sabha on 30 April 2012, thereby formalizing the IIT status of the Institute.
+The Lok Sabha passed The Institutes of Technology (Amendment) Act, 2011 on 24 March 2011 and the Rajya Sabha on 30 April 2012, thereby formalizing the IIT status of the institute.
 The Bill was signed by the President of India on 20 June 2012 and notified in the gazette on 21 June.

-The Department of Architecture, Planning and Design was set up in the Institute in collaboration with IIT Roorkee, beginning its academic activities from the session 2019-2020.
+The Department of Architecture, Planning and Design was set up in the Institute in collaboration with IIT Roorkee, beginning its academic activities in the session 2019–2020.
 The first cohort of students consisted of 20 students admitted into the five-year programme through the JEE Advanced exam.

-The institute celebrated its centenary year in 2019-2020.
+The institute celebrated its centenary year in 2019–2020.
 It organized a global alumni meet and other cultural events during the celebration.
 The 80-year-old BENCO chimney was also re-erected to commemorate the institute's completion of a century.

 Organisation and administration

+Governance

+All IITs follow the same organisational structure which has the president of India as the visitor at the top of the hierarchy.
+Directly under the president is the IIT Council.
+Under the IIT Council is the board of governors of each IIT.
+Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
+Under the director, in the organizational structure, comes the deputy director.
+Under the director and the deputy director, come the deans, the heads of various departments, and the registrar.

+However, IIT-BHU has special provisions under The Institutes of Technology Act, 1961, where the executive council of Banaras Hindu University can nominate the Vice Chairman, as well as two members of the board.

+According to Kapil Sibal, the then HRD Minister, the purpose of such a system was to maintain the integrity of the Banaras Hindu University, and to maintain the linkage between the two (the university and IIT), and ensuring the cross-disciplinary research.